 Hellroaring Creek Loop Trail is a 47.4 mile moderately trafficked loop trail located near Yellowstone National Park, Wyoming that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.

 I did a section of this trail, down to the suspension bridge.
 The trail starts out with a lot of switchbacks, going downhill.
 Quite a bit to see along the trail, and as with most trails in Yellowstone, you have a great chance to see wildlife.
 The suspension bridge is really great, and it is cool to walk across the Yellowstone river and see the beauty of the area.
 What goes down, must come up.....so if you hiked down to the river, you must climb back out using the switchbacks.
 Its a rough climb, but well worth it.
 A great trail, even if you only do a few miles on it.